fcrespel/karaplan/docs/deployment/gcp/gce/README.md

 This directory contains a [Terraform](https://terraform.io) module to provision all resources automatically.
 See the `main.tf`, `variables.tf` and `outputs.tf` files for more information.

-Please refer to the [Terraform GCE Classic Deployment](../../terraform/gce-classic/README.md) guide for a full example.
+Please refer to the [Terraform GCE Deployment](../../terraform/gce/README.md) guide for a full example.

 ## Architecture diagram